 Q: What should be checked during a daily inspection of a hard hat?

 A: During a daily inspection, the hard hat should be checked for any cracks, dents, gouges, or other signs of damage.
-The suspension system should also be inspected to ensure that it is properly adjusted and securely attached to the shell.
+The suspension system should also be inspected to ensure it is properly adjusted and securely attached to the shell.

 Q: What should be checked during a more thorough inspection of a hard hat?